yassir3wad/nova-audit/README.md

 # Laravel Nova Auditing

-This package provides an implementation for [laravel auditing](http://laravel-auditing.com)
+This package provides an implementation of [laravel auditing](http://laravel-auditing.com) for Nova

 ## Features
 *   Display all audit resources for a specified resource.